-Occasionally a board will choose to use a 360 evaluation because they are not happy with the chief executive’s performance and want to be able to point to another source for that dissatisfaction.
-While the responses can provide further justification of a negative evaluation, the 360 should not be used as a weapon in cases where the public is reacting to program cuts or layoffs made at the board’s direction due to financial constraints beyond the chief administrator’s control.
+Occasionally a board will choose to use a 360 evaluation because it is not happy with the chief executive’s performance and wants to be able to point to another source for that dissatisfaction.
+While the responses can provide further justification of a negative evaluation, the 360 should not be used as a weapon in cases where the public is reacting to program cuts or layoffs made at the board’s direction due to financial constraints beyond the chief executive’s control.

-Questions asked on the survey should focus on the goals of the district and objective progress towards those goals, student achievement, services provided and alignment with policies and district priorities.
+Questions asked on the survey should focus on the goals of the system and objective progress towards those goals, student achievement, services provided and alignment with policies and priorities.
 Questions should not focus on personal characteristics.
-The 360 degree evaluation, process, questions to be asked, timeline, and those who will be surveyed should all be adopted as part of the full evaluation process a year before it is used.
-Evaluation should never be a last minute surprise, and this is particularly true when the 360 degree instrument is used as part of the process to inform the board in making the final board evaluation decisions.
+The 360-degree evaluation, process, questions to be asked, timeline, and those who will be surveyed should all be adopted as part of the full evaluation process a year before it is used.
+Evaluation should never be a last-minute surprise, and this is particularly true when the 360-degree instrument is used as part of the process to inform the board in making the final board evaluation decisions.

 Before implementing any evaluation process or specific method be sure to review your policies and the chief executive’s contract to be sure that your plans, timeline and process fit within any requirements.
 If you would like assistance in facilitating the process, gathering the information or further information be sure to contact the Oregon School Boards Association.

-Most important to remember: a 360 evaluation is never THE evaluation and should not be represented as such.
-The results of the 360 serve to inform the board as they put together the single voice board evaluation of the chief executive officer.
+Most important to remember: a 360 evaluation is never theevaluation and should not be represented as such.
+The results of the 360 serve to inform the board as it puts together the single-voice board evaluation of the chief executive officer.